archcoding-books/papers/storage/haystack/haystack.md

 does not have to provide search features nor traditional UNIX filesystem semantics.

-**Distributed filesystems** Haystack’s notion of a logi- cal volume is similar to Lee and Thekkath’s [14]vir- tual disksin Petal.
+**Distributed filesystems** Haystack’s notion of a logical volume is similar to Lee and Thekkath’s [14]virtual disksin Petal.
 The Boxwood project [16] explores using high-level data structures as the foundation for storage.
-While compelling for more complicated al- gorithms, abstractions like B-trees may not have high impact on Haystack’s intentionally lean interface and semantics.
+While compelling for more complicated algorithms, abstractions like B-trees may not have high impact on Haystack’s intentionally lean interface and semantics.
 Similarly, Sinfonia’s [1]mini-transactions and PNUTS’s [5] database functionality provide more features and stronger guarantees than Haystack needs.
 Ghemawat et al. [9] designed the Google File System for a workload consisting mostly of append operations and large sequential reads.
-Bigtable [4] provides a stor- age system for structured data and offers database-like features for many of Google’s projects.
+Bigtable [4] provides a storage system for structured data and offers database-like features for many of Google’s projects.
 It is unclear whether many of these features make sense in a system optimized for photo storage.

 ## 6 Conclusion

-This paper describes Haystack, an object storage sys- tem designed for Facebook’s Photos application.
-We de- signed Haystack to serve the long tail of requests seen by sharing photos in a large social network.
-The key insight is to avoid disk operations when accessing meta- data.
-Haystack provides a fault-tolerant and simple solu- tion to photo storage at dramatically less cost and higher throughput than a traditional approach using NAS appli- ances.
-Furthermore, Haystack is incrementally scalable, a necessary quality as our users upload hundreds of mil- lions of photos each week.
+This paper describes Haystack, an object storage system designed for Facebook’s Photos application.
+We designed Haystack to serve the long tail of requests seen by sharing photos in a large social network.
+The key insight is to avoid disk operations when accessing metadata.
+Haystack provides a fault-tolerant and simple solution to photo storage at dramatically less cost and higher throughput than a traditional approach using NAS appliances.
+Furthermore, Haystack is incrementally scalable, a necessary quality as our users upload hundreds of millions of photos each week.

 ## References

 ```
-[1] M. K. Aguilera, A. Merchant, M. Shah, A. Veitch, and C. Kara-
-manolis.
-Sinfonia: a new paradigm for building scalable dis-
+[1] M. K. Aguilera, A. Merchant, M. Shah, A. Veitch, and C. Karamanolis.
+Sinfonia: a new paradigm for building scalable distributed systems.
-tributed systems.
 InSOSP ’07: Proceedings of twenty-first ACM
 SIGOPS symposium on Operating systems principles, pages
 159–174, New York, NY, USA, 2007.
 ACM.
 [2] Akamai. http://www.akamai.com/.